cgwire/kitsu/getting-started-production/README.md

 We can now assign people on the shots tasks.
 If the animation and so are done elsewhere, you can create an account for this studio and assign it to tasks.
-They will be able to feed by themselves the spreadsheet.
+They will be able to see your progress.

-Everything is now filled, if you want to see a detail of a shot, click on its name.
+If you want to see a detail of a shot, click on its name.

 ![Shot detail](../img/getting-started/shot_detail.png)